RocketLeagueMapmaking/UDK_RL_Setup/README.md

 # PLEASE READ EVERYTHING BELOW
 **UDK_RL_Setup.bat** is a script that will set up the entire UDK environment as it should be for Rocket League MapMaking, from start to finish. **Simply download a few things and run the script!**

-## Download this script and two other repositories from GitHub:
+## Download and Unzip this and two other repositories from GitHub:
 ![](https://i.imgur.com/OUT62cw.png)
-* Download this repository
+* Download this repository and Unzip it
-* Put the UDK installer (below) in the /RocketLeagueMapMaking folder (if you don't already have UDK installed)
+* Put the UDK Installer (link below) in the /UDK_RL_Setup/ folder (if you don't already have UDK installed)
-* Download https://github.com/RocketLeagueMapmaking/RL-Dummy-Classes, extract/unzip and place inside /RocketLeagueMapMaking after downloading
+* **Download and Unzip** https://github.com/RocketLeagueMapmaking/RL-Dummy-Classes.
+Place the unzipped folder inside /UDK_RL_Setup/ after downloading
-* Download https://github.com/RocketLeagueMapmaking/RL_DummyAssets, extract/unzip and place inside /RocketLeagueMapMaking after downloading
+* **Download and Unzip** https://github.com/RocketLeagueMapmaking/RL_DummyAssets.
+Place the unzipped folder inside /UDK_RL_Setup/ after downloading

 ![](https://i.imgur.com/PObnykE.png)